cynduja/handbook-academia-journalism-collaborations/README.md

-# handbook-academia-journalism-collaborations
+#Handbook for academia-research-journalism collaborations
+**SRCCON 2018**
+***June 26, 2018***

-The handbook for best practices, do and don'ts for academia-journalism-research partnerships and collaborations to push the boundaries of investigative journalism
+Let's write the handbook for collaborations between researchers, scientists and journalists to push the boundaries of research and reporting